openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 A local class can only:

--  declare members or initializers.
+-  Declare members or initializers.
--  refer to a *static* member of the enclosing class in a *static* method (static members must be *constant variables*, i.e., variables of primitive type or the type *String* that is declared *constant* and initialized with a compile-time constant expression).
+-  Refer to a *static* member of the enclosing class in a *static* method (static members must be *constant variables*, i.e., variables of a primitive type, or the type *String* that is declared *constant* and initialized with a compile-time constant expression).
--  be referred to by a simple name (not a qualified or canonical name), i.e., if a canonical name is required, then a local class cannot be considered.
+-  Be referred to by a simple name (neither a qualified nor a canonical name), i.e., if a canonical name is required, then a local class cannot be considered.

 A :index:`compile-time error` occurs if a local class or interface declaration
 has:

--  a variable that is not constant.
+-  A variable that is not constant.
--  a member variable that is not defined as *static*.
+-  A member variable that is not defined as *static*.
--  a name that is used to declare a new local class or interface (unless such local class or interface is declared within a class or interface declaration).
+-  A name that is used to declare a new local class or interface (unless that local class or interface is declared within a class or interface declaration).
--  a local class or interface declaration has the access modifier *public*, *protected* or *private*.
+-  A local class or an interface declaration that has access modifier *public*, *protected*, or *private*.

 .. index::
    local